Germany Employer of Record

 - Collective agreements may regulate the legal salary range

-- Overtime pay is not required by law and may be compensated by granting additional time off
+- Overtime pay is not required by law and may be compensated by granting additional time off; additionally, overtime work can’t be required unless there’s a provision in the contract or collective bargaining agreement

 - Supplemental pay